flimflam-austin/hugo-cms-test/content/quick_reads/20200130-latest-on-impeachment/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      ## Call Your First Witness!
+      <div><h2>Call Your First Witness!<br>(or…not?)</h2><p>A closer look at the

-      (or…not?)

-      A closer look at the Senate divide over where the impeachment trial goes next.
+      Senate divide over where the impeachment trial goes next.</p><p><br></p></div>
     _key: 69a7f0769923
   - order: 1
     useCheckmark: false
     body: >-
-      ## WHERE WE ARE

-      * Each side – the House managers (Democrats) arguing for the removal of Pres.
-Trump, & Pres.
-Trump’s lawyers (Republicans) – have made opening arguments.
+      <div><h2>WHERE WE ARE</h2><ul><li>Each side – the House managers

-      * Democrats used nearly all of the 24 hours (3 days) allotted to each side; Republicans used about half their time (Source: C-SPAN).
+      (Democrats) arguing for the removal of Pres.
+Trump, &amp; Pres.
+Trump’s lawyers (Republicans) – have made opening arguments.</li><li>Democrats used nearly all of the 24 hours (3 days) allotted to each side;

-      * Now senators get to submit written questions to both sides.
+      Republicans used about half their time (Source: C-SPAN).</li><li>Now senators get to submit written questions to both sides.</li></ul></div>
     _key: d0136f22c05b
   - order: 2
     useCheckmark: false
     body: >-
-      ## LINGERING QUESTION

-      Will the Senate allow witness testimony?
+      <div><h2>LINGERING QUESTION</h2><p>Will the Senate allow witness

-      Initially it seemed no.
+      testimony?</p><p>Initially it seemed no.</p><ul><li>The Republican-led

-      * The Republican-led Senate argues the Democrat-led House already allowed witness and expert testimony, leading to the impeachment of Pres.
-Trump.

-      * Democrats argue Pres.
-Trump prevented testimony & evidence in the House and new information has come to light.
-Some Republicans agree.
+      Senate argues the Democrat-led House already allowed witness and expert testimony, leading to the impeachment of Pres.
+Trump.</li><li>Democrats argue Pres.
+Trump prevented testimony &amp; evidence in the House and new information has come to light.
+Some Republicans agree.</li></ul></div>
     _key: fafad8666ad5
   - order: 3
     useCheckmark: false
     body: >-
-      ## WHAT’S NEW
+      <div><h2>WHAT’S NEW</h2><ul><li>Pres.
+Trump’s former National Security

-      * Pres.
-Trump’s former National Security Advisor John Bolton reportedly has first-hand knowledge of Pres.
-Trump’s decision to withhold aid from Ukraine and why.

-      * He – reportedly – details this information in his new book.

-      * We hesitate to characterize this information compared to other media outlets because…**no one has read the book** OR**has direct quotes from it**.
+      Advisor John Bolton reportedly has first-hand knowledge of Pres.
+Trump’s decision to withhold aid from Ukraine and why.</li><li>He – reportedly – details this information in his new book.</li><li>We hesitate to characterize this information compared to other media outlets because…<strong>no one has read the book</strong> OR <strong>has direct quotes from it</strong>.</li></ul></div>
     _key: 9938d32cb2b2
   - order: 4
     useCheckmark: false
     body: >-
-      > “I have concluded that, if the Senate issues a subpoena for my testimony, I am prepared to testify.”
+      <div><blockquote>“I have concluded that, if the Senate issues a subpoena

-      Amb.
+      for my testimony, I am prepared to testify.”</blockquote><p>Amb.
 John Bolton in early January before reports on the contents of his book surfaced.
 Amb.
 Bolton says he resigned his position of National Security Advisor; Pres.
 Trump says he fired him.
-Consequently, the opinion on Bolton varies from a respected expert to disgruntled employee.
+Consequently, the opinion on Bolton varies from a respected expert to disgruntled employee.</p></div>
     _key: 38e8902fd51e
   - order: 5
     useCheckmark: false
     body: >-
-      > “While we are creating jobs and killing terrorists, the congressional Democrats are obsessed with demented hoaxes, crazy witch hunts and deranged partisan crusades.”
+      <div><blockquote>“While we are creating jobs and killing terrorists, the
+      congressional Democrats are obsessed with demented hoaxes, crazy witch hunts and deranged partisan crusades.”<br><br>Pres.

-      Pres.
 Trump during a rally this week in New Jersey.
 If the Senate allows witnesses, others like Joe Biden could be called to testify and the impeachment trial could last several more weeks or even months, keeping top Democrat presidential candidates (ex: Sens.
-Sanders, Warren) off the campaign trail.
+Sanders, Warren) off the campaign trail.</blockquote><p><br></p></div>
     _key: 3e710a2fa3a3
   - order: 6
     useCheckmark: true
     body: >-
-      Whether or not the Senate allows witnesses depends entirely on a majority vote in the Senate where Republicans hold the majority.
+      <div><p>Whether or not the Senate allows witnesses depends entirely on a
+      majority vote in the Senate where Republicans hold the majority.
 One solution?
-Sen.
-      Lankford asked if the Senate can have classified access to Bolton's yet-unpublished book, "The Room Where It Happened," due for release March 17th.
+Sen. Lankford asked if the Senate can have classified access to Bolton's yet-unpublished book, "The Room Where It Happened," due for release March 17th.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 3aab9d61dd7d